8 Best call recorder apps for Android, iPhone, & computers in 2023

 When you’re hiring, you may be screening and interviewing dozens of potential candidates in a week.
 Your calls can all start to blend together.

-Voice recordings can give you a refresher on who’s who and help you make your final choice after narrowing down your candidates.
+Voice recordings can give you a refresher on who’s who, which can help you make your final choice after narrowing down your candidates.

 5. Resolve disputes

-Putting everything in writing is a best practice for businesses, but the truth is, some discussions need to occur over the phone.
-The best call recorder apps can protect you in cases like these:
+Putting everything in writing is a best practice for businesses, but the truth is some discussions need to occur over the phone.
+The best call recorder apps can protect you in cases like:

 • A business partner disputing partnership agreements